Things to Do in Obernai: A Local Guide for First-Time Visitors

-I visit Obernai about five times a year.
-It’s only 30 minutes by train from Strasbourg, where I live, and there’s always something going on.
+I visit this little town about five times a year.
+It’s only 30 minutes by train from Strasbourg, where I live, and every single time I leave wondering why more travelers haven’t put it on their list.

 Here are my top recommendations for things to do in Obernai.